 The need for updates on restrictions and safety guidelines might fade, but they taught us that employees look to their companies for security, resources and organizational visibility.
 To create greater trust long-term, we need to maintain these channels even as topics change.

-Learn about the Limeade ONE platform, the total solution to reach your entire workforce in multiple languages across multiple countries.
+Learn about Limeade EX, the total solution to reach your entire workforce in multiple languages across multiple countries.

 2. We learned how to be flexible and practice trust